BU-ISCIII/relecov-tools/README.md

                             schema.org/specification-links
   --version                 Specifies the version of the metadata template to generate.
   -d, --diff BOOLEAN        Prints a changelog/diff between the base and
                             incoming versions of the schema.
+Required for the generation of the JSON schema.
   -o, --out_dir PATH        Path to save output file/s --help                    Show this message and exit.
 ```
+#### Mandatory Files
+Prepare in your output folder the latest version of Excel to compile the history of changes.
+To generate the template and retain the history of modifications or previous versions, the latest template with its change history must be present in the specified output directory (--out_dir).

 #### Mandatory Fields
 Ensure that the fields below are properly defined as headers in your Excel sheet (database definition):